beshungh/Sales-Supply-Chain-Analysis/README.md

 The EDA involved exploring the Global Superstore dataset to answer Key questions.These key questions were grouped into two part:

 ###### Primary Questions
-  - Which region incurs the highest shipping costs, and how does it compare to other regions?
+  - Which region incur the highest shipping costs, and how does it compare to other regions?
   - What is the average shipping cost for different product categories, and are there any significant variations?
   - How are our orders distributed among different priorities, and is there any impact on profitability?
   - What is the average profit associated with different order priorities, and are there trends or patterns?